Gravitational biology

 Gravitational biology is the study of the effects gravity has on living organisms.
 Throughout the history of the Earth life has evolved to survive changing conditions, such as changes in the climate and habitat.
 However, one constant factor in evolution since life first began on Earth is the force of gravity.
 As a consequence, all biological processes are accustomed to the ever-present force of gravity and even small variations in this force can have significant impact on the health and function and the system of organisms.

 Gravity and life on Earth

 The force of gravity on the surface of the Earth, normally denoted g, has remained constant in both direction and magnitude since the formation of the planet.
 As a result, both plant and animal life have evolved to rely upon and cope with it in various ways.
+For example, humans employ internal models in motor planning that account for the effects of gravity on gross and fine motor skills.

 Plant use of gravity

 Plant tropisms are directional movements of a plant with respect to a directional stimulus.
 One such tropism is gravitropism, or the growth or movement of a plant with respect to gravity.
 Plant roots grow towards the pull of gravity and away from sunlight, and shoots and stems grow against the pull of gravity and towards sunlight.